Property tax petitions by email

-Minnesota Tax Court Form 7 (Regular Division or Small Claims Division) along with instructions can be obtained from:
+You will need Minnesota Tax Court Form 7 (Regular Division or Small Claims Division) along with instructions, which can be obtained:

 Petitions may be filed after May 1 of the year before the tax is payable.
 Petitions must be filed on or before April 30 of the year in which the tax is payable.
 If the deadline falls on a weekend, petitions will be accepted the following Monday.
 If your value or classification is changed other than by an abatement or a court decision after February 28 of the year in which the tax is payable, you must file a petition on or before 60 days from the mailing of the notice of the change.

-Fill in the blanks on the front of one Minnesota Tax Court Form 7, making sure that you have included all information required by the form.
-Staple a copy of the notice of valuation you are contesting, the property tax statement, or a legal description of the property with a property identification number to each copy of the Petition.
+Fill in the blanks on the front of the Minnesota Tax Court Form 7, making sure that you have included all information required by the form.
+Staple a copy of the notice of valuation you are contesting, the property tax statement, or a legal description of the property with a property identification number to each copy of the petition.

-The Petition must be properly served upon Hennepin County by personally delivering a copy to the office of the Hennepin County Auditor-Treasurer.
-Bring two copies to the public service counter on the 6th Floor of the Administration Tower of the Hennepin County Government Center, 300 S. 6th St., Minneapolis, MN 55487.
-A clerk will stamp both copies to indicate service of the Petition has been accepted by Hennepin County.
-The clerk will keep one copy, and return the second to you.
+The petition must be properly served upon Hennepin County by going in person to the office of the Hennepin County Auditor-Treasurer.
+Bring two copies to the public service counter on the sixth floor of the Administration Tower (room A-603) in the Hennepin County Government Center, 300 S Sixth Street, Minneapolis, MN 55487.
+A clerk will stamp both copies to indicate service for the petition has been accepted by Hennepin County.
+The clerk will keep one copy and return the second one to you.

-ATTORNEYS REPRESENTING PETITIONERS: Please e-file your petitions through the Minnesota state court E-Filing System and add yourself as a service contact so that you can receive electronic service of subsequently-filed documents.
-See Minn.
-R. Gen. Prac.
-14.
+ATTORNEYS REPRESENTING PETITIONERS: You are required to e-file petitions through the Minnesota state court E-Filing System and add yourself as a service contact so that you can receive electronic service of subsequently-filed documents (see Minnesota Court General Rules of Practice, Rule 14).

-Petitioners may look up their case filing by name online at http://www.mncourts.gov/publicaccess or by contacting the Fourth District Civil Court at 612-348-3164.
+You may look up your case filing by name online at www.mncourts.gov/publicaccess or by contacting the Fourth District Civil Court at 612-348-3164.

 After receipt of your petition, the Tax Court will issue a scheduling order with further instruction.
 It typically takes more than a year before a case is scheduled for trial.
-However petitioners often settle cases with assessors while a case is pending.
-Each case will be assigned an assessor, and we encourage you to work with that assessor directly to discuss your petition.
+However, petitioners often settle cases with assessors while a case is pending.
+Each case will be assigned an assessor with whom you may directly discuss your petition.

-Please also note that special assessments are shown as principal and interest on the Tax Statement.
-Even if the law permits a lesser amount of taxes to be paid on October 15, failure to pay the full amount of tax will cause property tax records and statements to indicate there are delinquent taxes.
+Please note that special assessments are shown as principal and interest on the tax statement.
+Even if the law permits a lesser amount of taxes to be paid on October 15, failure to pay the full amount of tax will cause property tax records and statements to indicate that there are delinquent taxes.
 This may present problems in: